Bird of Paradise Care

 Why are the leaves of my Bird of Paradise splitting?

 - Splitting leaves on the Bird of Paradise is totally normal and natural.
-The splits allow for light to reach the lower portion of the plant.
+The splits are an evolutionary adaptation of the plant that allow wind to pass through the leaves, meaning the leaves themselves don't function as giant sails.
 Over time, older leaves develop more splits and can be pruned as new leaves emerge and fill out the plant.
 If you notice the plant is developing splits rapidly, check that it is removed from air vents and drafts, and that it is receiving adequate light and water.
+Increasing the humidity around your plant with a humidifier or frequent misting can help prevent and slow leaf splitting.

 Will my Bird of Paradise flower?

 - Most often, Bird of Paradise will not produce flowers indoors.
-Only in their natural habitat and high light conditions will the circumstances be right for them to flower.
-The variety Greenery NYC provides is the white flowering giant Bird of Paradise, as the leaves are much larger and more impressive than those of the orange flowering variety, which flower more commonly.
+Only in their natural habitat of high humidity and high light conditions will the circumstances be right for them to flower.
+The variety Greenery Unlimited offers is the white flowering giant Bird of Paradise, as the leaves are much larger and more impressive than those of the orange flowering variety, which flower more commonly.

 What is this spear emerging from the middle of my plant?